seobeq/robotwiimote/README.md

 # robotwiimote
 Python program than enables the use of a wiimote (bluetooth) with a piZero, to control an L298 motor controller.
-This program uses the CWiid pythob library.
+This program uses the CWiid python library.